elematic/heximal/packages/expressions/README.md

 ### Literals

-Jexpr supports number, boolean, string, and map literals.
+Heximal Expressions supports number, boolean, string, and map literals.
 Strings can use either single or double quotes.

 - `null` and `undefined`